Algorithm-Archetict/My-Library-Managment-System/README.md

 ## Features
 - **Manage Books**: Add, update, remove, and search for books in the library system.
 - **Manage Users**: Create and manage library members, including borrowing and returning books.
+- **Registeration, Authentication and Authorization**: Users can be registered, login the system by using their correct UserName and Password and access a part of the system based on their roles.
 - **Loan Management**: Handle the borrowing and returning process, including tracking due dates and overdue books.
 - **Reports**: Generate reports on book availability, user activity, and loan statuses.